 In a new article from Social Media Today, author Daniel Newman asks whether users should care about their Klout score.
 Klout will soon be acquired for 100 million dollars by Lithium Technologies.
 However Newman wonders whether the money is worth it.
 Yes, Klout has been a hot tool for the past year, but will it continue to be in the future?
 Will the profit ultimately be worth it?
 Or will it be another short-term social media tool, doomed to be lost in the pages of the web?

 Users can find their score by linking multiple social media accounts to Klout.
 The more accounts you link, the better idea Klout has of your presence.
 Klout also offers giveaways the more influential you are.
 (Ex.
-I received a free subscription to a magazine because my score rose.)
+Free magazine subscription if score is high enough)

 (My Klout statistics pictured above).

 Newman’s article brings up an interesting point.
 Are these social media companies worth the money they are bought for?
 Most websites don’t last long term.
-Facebook only celebrated its 10th birthday, and it is the biggest name in social media.
+Facebook only recently celebrated its 10th birthday, and it’s arguably the biggest name in social media.